karan/oldblog/_posts/2014-05-25-reddit-griddit.md

 ### So what should happen?
 How can this be fixed?

 I think it's not something that the community can fix by themselves - it's a problem with the platform.
 Reddit is inherently built to be a platform to support discussions about a central topic.
 This, however, doesn't hold true so much for images.
-People upvote an image if they like.
+People should upvote an image (memes, gifs) if they like it.
 There's hardly ever any scope for some meaningful discussion there.

 So here's what I suggest: strip everything from image-based subreddits but the images themselves.
 I took some time to [prototype](http://karan.github.io/griddit) this:

 [![](https://raw.githubusercontent.com/karan/griddit/gh-pages/screen.jpg)](http://karan.github.io/griddit)

+The basic idea is the same - share pictures.
+Currently, the app pulls images from the subreddit you search for, and displays them in a more pleasant and user-friendly way.

 Some things I'd like you to notice: